signumsoftware/framework/Signum.Engine/Operations/Operations.md

 		{
-		    FromStates = { OrderState.New }, //The operation can only be executed for new entities ToStates = { OrderState.Ordered }, //After the execution, Ordered state will be asserted AllowsNew = true, //Can be executed for new entities CanBeModified = true, //The whole entity will be sent, and can be dirty Execute = (o, args) =>
+		    FromStates = { OrderState.New }, //The operation can only be executed for new entities ToStates = { OrderState.Ordered }, //After the execution, Ordered state will be asserted CanBeNew = true, //Can be executed for new entities CanBeModified = true, //The whole entity will be sent, and can be dirty Execute = (o, args) =>
 		    {